Aviation - London (Bar)

 Highly renowned for his work in insurance, he has developed a reputation for handling complex contentious litigation.
 He frequently represents aviation insurers and lessors.

-Expertise: "Spectacularly smart, he's a fantastic advocate and a masterful cross-examiner of witnesses."
+Strengths: "Spectacularly smart, he's a fantastic advocate and a masterful cross-examiner of witnesses."

 Emma Hilliard of 7 King's Bench Walk